swamiiyer/swamiiyer.github.io/_pages/cs451/programming_environment.md

 $ java HelloWorld
 ```
 >
-> Launch IntelliJ, open `~/workspace/iota`, and run the following commands on the IntelliJ terminal:
+> Launch IntelliJ, open `~/workspace/iota`, and run the following commands in the IntelliJ terminal:
 ```
 $ ant
 ```